 Sparks can easily cause fires, so get any sparking outlet checked immediately.
 Also, be careful when dealing with appliances or outlets that spark often, as you could get an electric shock.
 If you know it is the appliance that sparks, then your circuit is probably fine and you should replace the appliance.
 However, it is advisable to get any outlet that sparks or shocks inspected immediately.

 Knowing these electrical warning signs can help prevent fires and dangerous electric shocks in your home.
-Be sure to watch out for them and next time you experience any of these warning signs contact a licensed and insured electrical company like Art Plumbing, AC & Electric.
+Be sure to watch out for them and next time you experience any of these warning signs contact a licensed and insured electrical company like Art Plumbing, Air Conditioning & Electric.

 For Immediate Emergency Assistance Call 1-800-475-1504